NHL, NHLPA Agree on Protocols to Resume Season

 The agreement was first reported by TSN.

+One player’s positive coronavirus test result is not expected to shut down play entirely.
+The league has said it would isolate any player or staff member who tests positive, acknowledging an outbreak would threaten the remainder of the season.

+The protocols include a provision for Commissioner Gary Bettman in consultation with NHLPA executive director Don Fehr to postpone, delay or cancel games in the event of a COVID-19 outbreak.

-Assuming approval from owners and players, teams are expected to open training camps July 13 before traveling to two “hub” cities for games.
+Assuming the protocols are approved, teams are expected to open training camps July 13 before traveling to the two hub cities for games.
 Players have been able to skate and train off-ice in voluntary, small-group workouts since June 8 — nearly three months after hockey was halted March 12 with 189 regular-season games remaining.

 Returning for the playoffs is seen as a stirring victory for the NHL, which like other top leagues faced the prospect of losing millions more without the television revenue tied to the postseason.
 There were deep concerns about canceling the rest of the season and word of positive tests didn’t help: 26 players since June 8, in addition to almost a dozen before that.